pascal-fb-martin/housekasa/README.md

 This is a web server to give access to TP-Link Kasa WiFi devices.
 This server can sense the current status and control the state of each device.
 The web API is meant to be compatible with the House control API (e.g. the same web API as [houserelays](https://github.com/pascal-fb-martin/houserelays)).

+See the [gallery](https://github.com/pascal-fb-martin/housekasa/blob/main/gallery/README.md) for a view of HouseKasa's web UI.

 This service is not really meant to be accessed directly by end-users: these should use [houselights](https://github.com/pascal-fb-martin/houselights) to control Kasa devices.

 So far HouseKasa has been tested with the following US models: